graalvm/workshops/native-image/what-the-dickens/README.md

 ## Summary

 We hope you have enjoyed this lab and learnt a few things along the way.
-We've looked at how you can containerise a Java application.
-Then we've seen how to convert that Java application into a native executable, which starts significantly faster than the Java application.
-You then containerised the native executable and have seen how the size of the container image, with your native executable in it, is much smaller than the Java container Image.
+We've looked at how you can convert a Java application into a native executable, which starts significantly faster than the Java application.
+You then containerised the native executable.

 Finally, we looked at how we can build a mostly-statically linked native executable with Native Image.
 These can be packaged in smaller containers, such as Distroless and these let us shrink the size of the container Image even further.

 ### Learn More